Thermalization Dynamics in Closed Quantum Many Body Systems: a Precision Large Scale Exact Diagonalization Study: Numerical Results: Exponential relaxation behavior at late times

 \subsection{Introduction}

 One aspect of the thermalization of closed many body systems which has not been addressed numerically very thoroughly is the temporal behaviour of observables at finite, but long times.
 Our enhanced precision enabled by the reduced temporal fluctuations for large system sizes, allow us to study the finite size, long time behaviour in a systematic and rather accurate manner.
 We find clear evidence for exponential relaxation behavior in time and study the relaxation time dependence on various factors such as system size, energy density and variance and observables considered.
-In Appendix~\ref{sec:time_scale_discussion} we provide a summary of previous conceptual and numerical results in the literature, but instead focus here on the ab-initio analysis of our numerical results.